Good deals come to those who wait, or so that saying goes.

 Throughout the year, retailers adjust their prices as demand for different items fluctuates, that’s why planning when shopping is crucial when looking for a bargain.

 Here is my guide to the best time of year to make your purchase.

 The January sales are known for bargain prices, but this is especially true when it comes to gadgets according consumer group Which?.

-Now is the time to snap up deals on new televisions, satnavs, cameras, printers and DVD players.
+Now is the time to snap up deals on new televisions, tablets, cameras, and printers.

 This month is also a great opportunity to get your hands on second-hand gadgets as people sell off unwanted Christmas gifts or old models that have been replaced.

 If you’re looking to upgrade your household appliances, February is best for a bargain.